 Plasmas and material research can require temporal resolution faster than the ns scale where a photocathode approach is more appropriate.
-For this streak cameras and recently pulse dilation aided framing cameras (another transformative diagnostic) can have short integration times.
-The state-of-the-art X-ray detectors use photocathodes and diodes that use 'old, common' materials and suffer from degrading/poor detection efficiencies for higher X-ray energies which make detection of >10 keV X-rays challenging.
+For this streak cameras and pulse dilation aided framing cameras (another transformative diagnostic) can have short integration times.
+The state-of-the-art X-ray detectors use photocathodes and diodes that use 'old, common' materials and suffer from degrading/poor detection efficiencies for higher X-ray energies which make detection of $>10\text{ keV}$ X-rays challenging.
 An ideal PC material has a high X-ray stopping power, low electron pulse height distribution, and large escape depth for the secondaries as well as a low primary contribution.
 In other words, it would absorb all photons and produce only one low-energy electron per photon.
 However, currently available X-ray PCs usually obtain noisy images because each photon can produce a wide range, 0 to 100's, of electrons per absorbed X-ray, so has high pulse height distributions.
 In addition to the large electron distribution, the detection sensitivity of these PCs usually drops by an order of magnitude between 5 and 15 keV.
 This means that the Detective Quantum Efficiency (DQE) is $< 0.5\%$ for the X-ray energies under consideration.

 A possible way to improve the Quantum Efficiency (QE) for PCs is to increase the interaction area per unit area (i.e. increase QE without changing the electron distribution or noise factor (NF)).
 Both, structured PCs and MCPs as PCs offer a geometric way to increase the interaction/absorption length by lengthening the X-ray path while maintaining a short escape length for the electrons.
 Here the transit time distribution and energy distribution of secondary electrons limits the achievable temporal resolution.
 Structured photocathodes have already shown a QE improvement of $3.4\times$ with Au PC At 7.5 keV.
 Assuming that the NF does not change this is equivalent to an improvement of $1.8\times$ in SNR.
 Even steeper structures are predicted to give a $10\times$ boost in QE, translating to a $3\times$ improvement of the SNR.
-This technique could be especially useful for detecting higher (>10 keV) photon energies.
+This technique could be especially useful for detecting higher ($>10\text{ keV}$) photon energies.
 However, the temporal fidelity still needs to be studied, as well as coating methods for Alkali Halide PC materials for these structured PCs need to be established.
 In addition, studies into decreasing the NF, i.e. increasing the dynamic range of the PCs by reducing the number of high charge bunches using an electron beam filter are required and in some cases are underway.

-For the integration of higher QE photocathodes with the hSLOS system we have decided to focus on the MCP as a PC path.
-Unfortunately, due to staffing shortage this project got delayed, but a conceptual design review was held in May 2021.
-And a modified streak camera test apparatus was assembled to measure both the transit time spread and energy distribution of the output electrons.
+For the integration of higher QE photocathodes we have decided to focus on the MCP as a PC path.
+A modified streak camera test apparatus is assembled to measure both the transit time spread and energy distribution of the output electrons.
+Unfortunately, due delays and resource limitation, this project has been further delayed, but testing is planned for FY24.

 Detecting high energy photons produces a large number of primary and secondary electrons per absorbed photons.
 This can lead to excess charge build up, space charge effects and reduced dynamic range of the detectors.
 Mitigation schemes are required for these space charge issues.
 As discussed above, some work is underway in this area, but more work needs to be done to characterize the issues and (hopefully) solve them.
 Particle-in-Cell codes are useful as a means of modeling the behavior of these instruments.
 More effort is required to adapt existing codes and develop new tailored models to understand these important issues.

-IIIb-10: hCMOS
+IIIb-9: hCMOS